Nature's Remedies for Stress and Fatigue

 (Watkins Publishing)

-There is nothing as magical as picking a weed from under a hedge, brewing it in the cauldron of your teapot, and using that potion to restore health.
-It’s everyday alchemy, and it transforms us from the base metal of material gratification into the gold of recognizing the exquisite power of nature.
+There is nothing as magical as picking a weed from under a hedge, brewing it in the cauldron of your teapot, and using the potion to restore health.
+It’s everyday alchemy, and it transforms us from the base metal of material gratification into the gold of connecting with the exquisite power of nature.

 In recent years there has been a groundswell of interest in spending time in nature as well as using plant medicine in the home, as our grandmothers did.

-Beyond the herbal recipes, there is healing advice born of Jo’s over 22 years of practice as a Medical Herbalist, spiritual insights from her Druidic practice and a bit of metaphysics, because it so fascinating that when we bind the magic of plants with science, we find that nature is even more amazing than we had ever imagined.
+Beyond the herbal recipes, there is healing advice born of Jo’s almost three decades of practice as a Medical Herbalist, and spiritual insights from her Druidic practice.
+She also includes a bit of metaphysics, because when we bind the magic of plants with science, we find that nature is even more amazing than we had ever imagined.

 Read the first chapter of the book here…